gitawego/work-note/design_pattern.md

 In object-oriented terms this means it declares and references and interface, but leaves the implementation of that interface out of the core logic.

+This can be thought of as a “port” such a display port or USB port.
+The outer layer of the application then creates an “adapter” which plugs into the port, so if there was a database port, the adapter would plug into that port and provide a connection to a particular database.

 ### General notes

 - Commands and Queries